tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/StudentGuide.md

 </details>
 <details>
-<summary>What is Sagemaker?</summary>
+<summary>What is Sagemaker?</summary><br>

-When it comes it Amazon Sagemaker - think Jupyter Notebook for Machine Learning!
+When it comes to Amazon Sagemaker - think Jupyter Notebook for Machine Learning!
 Amazon Sagemaker is a fully managed machine learning IDE, which is essentially a cloud instance of Jupyter Notebook, optimized for machine learning purposes.
 Each Sagemaker instance can connect to your data in the cloud via S3 buckets or your preferred storage.
 The instance is pre-loaded with commonly used machine learning algorithms such as XGBoost and K-means, and can automatically hypertune them, making it easy to train and test your data, as well as get powerful predictions.

 The ability to deploy machine learning models in the cloud is very important for many models, for example recommendation models that are gathering your viewing data on Amazon while you shop and then making recommendations to you.
 Models like that need to be deployed and active constantly to be effective.
 Sagemaker has built-in components that allow for easy could deployment of your model via endpoints, which allow for real time use based on real time user input and data.